|

 correction.

-A guide dog is not allowed to eat any "people food."
-The dog lies quietly
+A guide dog is not allowed to eat "people food."
+The dog lies quietly under

-under the table when it's master eats.
-We can eat hamburgers in our car and
+the table when it's master eats.
+We can eat hamburgers in our car and the

-the dog doesn't beg.
-This may seem cruel to many dog owners, but the guide
+dog doesn't beg.
+This may seem cruel to many dog owners, but the guide dog

-dog will be permitted in restaurants and grocery stores, so this is an
+will be permitted in restaurants and grocery stores, so this is an important

-important rule.
-Dogs must learn to abide by rules even when no one is
+rule.
+Dogs must learn to abide by rules even when no one is watching.
+No

-watching.
-No blind person would want a "counter surfer" or a dog that steals
+blind person would want a "counter surfer" or a dog that steals and hides

 Our dogs are always on a leash when away from home.
 In public places they